swcarpentry/python-novice-inflammation/_extras/guide.md

 *   Create a new notebook.
 *   Enter code or data in a cell and execute it.
 *   Explain the difference between `In[#]` and `Out[#]`.
-*   Show that modifying code in an earlier cell requires re-running any subsequent cells in order for it to reflect the change.
+*   Show that modifying code in an earlier cell requires re-running any subsequent cells in order for them to reflect the change.

 Watching the instructor grow programs step by step is as helpful to learners as anything to do with Python.